 Providing the global market with sustainable wood resources

-In March 2013, Sumitomo Corporation acquired forest in New Zealand and subsequently began to manage it.
-Called the Summit Forests New Zealand, it extends over about 50,000 hectares on the North Island.
-Here, Radiata pine is grown and harvest to be exported to China and other Asian countries.
+In March 2013, Sumitomo Corporation acquired forest in New Zealand and subsequently began to manage it through Summit Forests New Zealand.
+The foreset extends over about 50,000 hectares on the North Island, where Radiata pine is grown and harvested to be exported to China and other Asian countries.

-The management of a forest entails much labor, such as thinning out and pruning.
+Forest management entails much labor, such as thinning out and pruning.
 There are also management risks to consider, including damage caused by fires and storms.
-Moreover, managing a forest means it might also be necessary to establish roads, port and other infrastructure.
-Despite these challenges, Sumitomo Corporation is engaged in the management of forests in order to ensure a stable supply of wood on a long-term basis.
+Moreover, it might also be necessary to establish roads, ports and other infrastructure to transport harvested trees.
+Despite these challenges, Sumitomo Corporation is engaged in forest management in order to ensure a stable supply of wood on a long-term basis.

 - Asia and Oceania